Alex427427427/obsidian_1/Physics/2 Classical Electromagnetism/4 Classical Optics/Fourier Optics - Convolution View.md

 ## Angular Plane Wave Decomposition
 An incident plane wave, after passing through an aperture $A(x)$, will only have certain angular components retained - those plane waves that, *all* having a total wave vector $k$, whose spatial frequency along $x$ compose the aperture function itself.

-It suffices to see how these plane waves propagate over $z$ along the optical axis, then sum over their patterns.
+It suffices to first see how these plane waves propagate over $z$ along the optical axis, then sum over their patterns.
 ## Terminology and Symbology
 - $\vec k$ refers to the wave vector **in the transverse plane to the optical axis**. i.e. $(k_x, k_y)$.
 - $\vec r$ refers to the spatial coordinate **in the transverse plane to the optical axis**. i.e. $(x, y)$